oicr-gsi/mutect2Consensus/README.md

-`normalName`|String|name of the normal sample `reference`|String|reference version `gatk`|String|gatk version to be used `combineVariants.workflows`|Array[String]|array of ids of producer workflows `matchedCombineVariants.workflows`|Array[String]|array of ids of producer workflows
+`normalName`|String|name of the normal sample `reference`|String|reference version `gatk`|String|gatk version to be used `filterMafFile`|Boolean|whether filter the maf file for a list of genes `combineVariants.workflows`|Array[String]|array of ids of producer workflows `matchedCombineVariants.workflows`|Array[String]|array of ids of producer workflows